Rudolf Hess: Deputy Führer

 Hess's antisemitism markedly increased after the war started, as he was convinced that the war had been caused by Jews.
 This became a major theme of his wartime speeches.
 In a speech given on 20 April 1940 to mark Hitler's 51st birthday, Hess accused "Jews and their fellow travellers" of Germany's capitulation in November 1918, which he called the most calamitous event in world history.
-In that same speech, Hess, referring to the Black Horror on the Rhine story, stated the defeat of 1918 was followed by an occupation of the Rhineland by "niggers", which he again blamed on the Jews.
+In that same speech, Hess, referring to the Black Horror on the Rhine story, stated the defeat of 1918 was followed by an occupation of the Rhineland by "Negroes and Indians", which he again blamed on the Jews.
 Hess concluded his speech by saying that with Hitler in charge, there was no possibility of the current war ending similarly.
 "How the Jewish hounds will howl when Adolf Hitler stands before them," he concluded.

 Hess was obsessed with his health to the point of hypochondria, consulting many doctors and other practitioners for what he described to his captors in Britain as a long list of ailments involving the kidneys, colon, gall bladder, bowels and heart.
 At that time Hess was a vegetarian, and he did not smoke or drink.
 He brought his own food to the Berghof, claiming it was biologically dynamic, but Hitler did not approve of this practice, so he discontinued taking meals with the Führer.

 Hess was interested in music, enjoyed reading and loved to spend time hiking and climbing in the mountains with his wife, Ilse.
 He and his friend Albrecht Haushofer shared an interest in astrology, and Hess also was keen on clairvoyance and the occult.
 Hess continued to be interested in aviation.
 He won an air race in 1934, flying a BFW M.35 in a circuit around Zugspitze Mountain and returning to the airfield at Munich with a time of 29 minutes.
 Hess placed sixth of 29 participants in a similar race held the following year.
 With the outbreak of World War II, Hess asked Hitler to be allowed to join the Luftwaffe as a pilot, but Hitler forbade it, and ordered him to stop flying for the duration of the war.
 Hess convinced him to reduce the ban to one year.